Codeception/codeception.github.com/_posts/2014-11-14-dockerizing-acceptance-testing.markdown

 If you need to have Selenium Server from version other than 2.44.0 (which is latest for today), you should update Docker file and build an image from it.

 SeleniumEnv and PhantomEnv may simplify testing for all Linux users.
 They will definitely simplify setting up Continuous Integration servers.
-You can even recreate a complete testing environment inside a container.
-Look into [RoboCI](https://github.com/Codegyre/RoboCI) project for this.
-It allows you to recreate Travis CI service at your own host.
-Sounds cool, right?
+You can even **recreate a complete testing environment inside a container**.
+Take a look into [RoboCI](https://github.com/Codegyre/RoboCI) project for this.
+It allows you to build Travis CI-like service on your own host!

 Use them and enjoy :)